onetrickwolf/gif-to-webm-please/SERVERLESS_README.md

 <!--
-title: 'Serverless Framework Node Express API on AWS'
+title: 'AWS Simple HTTP Endpoint example in NodeJS'
-description: 'This template demonstrates how to develop and deploy a simple Node Express API running on AWS Lambda using the traditional Serverless Framework.'
+description: 'This template demonstrates how to make a simple REST API with Node.js running on AWS Lambda and API Gateway using the traditional Serverless Framework.'
 layout: Doc
 framework: v2
 platform: AWS